 –Now comes the important part.
 Unsurprisingly, really-existing ecosystem managers and restorers have fallen somewhere between these two textbook orientations—they’re ideal types after all—making due with what’s at hand and with what is possible.
 What is clearer now, however, is that this good-enough improviser is itself a third ideal type for ecosystem management and restoration.

-Improvisation has its own idealized and practical benchmarks and practices.
+Improvisation for its part has its own idealized and practical benchmarks and practices.
 You see this, most prominently, where cities are discussed as “urban ecosystems.”
 Cities are highly differentiated systems with their own improvised sets of species and processes that have in some cases considerably more biodiversity than commonly supposed.

 From this perspective, not only will there be multiple benchmarks (which actual improvisation inevitably falls short of ideal improvisation), but the scenarios of success or failure (actually, effectiveness) will also be with respect to different real-time uncertainties than those that perplex carver and molder.
 We should expect from this crucible of granularity will come new, more case-specific environmental narratives.